frobware/aws-cluster-up/README.md

 ansible-playbook -i ~/amcdermo-triage/ocp.ini ~/openshift-ansible/playbooks/deploy_cluster.yml
 ```

-## 6. Teardown the cluster
+## 6. Destroy the cluster

 ```bash
 acu-destroy ~/amcdermo-triage
 ```

-This will automatically retag the instances names with `-terminate` so
+This will automatically retag the instance names with `-terminate` so
 they get garbage collected.

 # Creating custom definitions and inventories